Coroner recommends DHB review assessment procedures

 However, Mr Hammond says it can't guarantee that in all circumstances close family will speak out on such matters.

-Next story in National: Woman charged with murdering baby
+Next story in New Zealand: Woman charged with murdering baby

 Copyright © 2011, Radio New Zealand